BJ's Restaurants warns on quarterly results, shares fall

-Jan 16 (Reuters) - Casual dining chain BJ’s Restaurants Inc estimated quarterly results below analysts’ expectations mainly due to weaker-than-expected sales, dragging its shares down as much as 18 percent after the bell.
+(Reuters) - Casual dining chain BJ’s Restaurants Inc (BJRI.O) estimated quarterly results below analysts’ expectations mainly due to weaker-than-expected sales, dragging its shares down as much as 18 percent after the bell.

 Analysts on average were expecting revenue of $204.5 million, according to Thomson Reuters I/B/E/S.